javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/article.md

 ## Terms: "unary", "binary", "operand"

-Before we move on, let's make a dip in the terminology, to understand what we're talking about.
+Before we move on, let's make a dip in the common terminology, used in the development.

 <ul>
 <li>*An operand* -- is what operators are applied to.
-For instance in `5 * 2` the left operand of the multiplication is `5`, the right operand is `2`.
+For instance in multiplication `5 * 2` there are two operands: the left operand is `5`, and the right operand is `2`.
 Another word is "an argument of an operator".</li>
-<li>*Unary* is the operator which has a single operand.
+<li>An operator is called *unary* if it has a single operand.
 For example, the unary minus `"-"` reverses the sign of the number:

 ```js
 //+ run